SamLau95/bjc-cerritos/readme.md

 Start the server:

-    rails s
+    foreman start -f Procfile.dev

 Happy developing!

 ## Heroku Deployment

-There's a file, `/config/initializers/_environment_variables.rb`, which contains environment variables (mostly keys) that are not safe to upload to GitHub (added to .gitignore) so if you create this file, you can set your environment variables here easily.
+There's a file, `.env`, which contains environment variables (mostly keys) that are not safe to upload to GitHub (added to .gitignore) so if you create this file, you can set your environment variables here easily.
 For example:

-    ENV['SECRET_KEY'] = 'secret-password'
+    SECRET_KEY=secret-password

 Since we use Git to deploy to Heroku, this file won't be included, so you'll have to set the environment variables manually, and this can be done just once.
 The equivalent of the above on Heroku is: